nikhilmenon06/big-picture-code-challenge/README.md

 ### Technology:

 - Python (Any backend framework of your choice.
 E.g., Flask, Django, FastAPI, etc.)
-- Database: Feel free to choose what you're comfortable with (SQLite, PostgreSQL, MongoDB, etc.)
+- ORM + Database: Feel free to choose what you're comfortable with (SQLite, PostgreSQL, MongoDB, etc.)

 ### Features: